← Back to Blog

 One thing I didn’t expect was how much it would pull me into the terminal.
 I started opening it just to explore directories, using vim to read and edit things I would have reached a GUI for before.
 Now I prefer using CLI tools more often than not.
 That comfort with the terminal ended up being just as valuable as the motions themselves.

 Once I stopped using my mouse while editing, I wanted to see what else I could do with just my keyboard.
 This sent me down the tiling window manager rabbit hole.
-I was deciding between Yabai and Aerospace for tiling window managers on macOS, and ended up going with Aerospace because I did not want to disable System Integrity Protection on my mac to have all of Yabai’s features.
+I was deciding between Yabai and Aerospace for tiling window managers on macOS, and ended up going with Aerospace because I didn’t want to disable System Integrity Protection on my macbook to have all of Yabai’s features.
 With Aerospace setup, I could carve out dedicated workspaces for different tasks, terminal here, browser there, everything in its place.
 I would switch back and forth like it’s second nature without lifting my hands off the keyboard.
+This really helped reinforce the vim motions as well, since I could use them to navigate within windows and Aerospace’s shortcuts to navigate between them.

 Vim Motions in the Browser

 The last piece was the browser.
-I found an extension called Vimium, and suddenly I could follow links, scroll, and navigate tabs using vim motions.
+I found an extension called Vimium, and now I could follow links, scroll, and navigate tabs using vim motions.
+This combined with a tiling window manager meant that I could do almost everything on my desktop following a keyboard driven workflow.

 Finding Balance